draeger-lab/SPECIMEN/.github/CONTRIBUTING.md

 - Validate that the step can run as part of a complete pipeline, not only in isolation.
 - Include clear behaviour for missing optional inputs, failed external commands, and empty intermediate results.
 - Explain how the step interacts with existing CMPB, HQTB, or future workflow stages.
-- Add or update example input/output when the step changes user-visible artifacts.
+- Add or update example input/output when the step changes user-visible artefacts.

 ## Coding and documentation standards